Information Security Policy

 System activity is logged.
 Authentication events, access to sensitive resources, and administrative actions receive enhanced logging.
 Log-review practice is being formalized; interim review is performed at the administrative level on a needs-triggered basis.

-7. Identity Verification, Messaging, and Third-Party Services
+7. Identity Verification, Messaging, Third-Party Services, and Architectural Primitives

 7.1 Identity Verification